oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/fmw-infra/_index.md

 ```

 Notice that you can pass in environment variables to set the SID, the name of the PDB, and
 so on.
 The documentation describes the other variables that are available.
-You should
+The `sys` password
+defaults to `Oradoc_db1`.
+Follow the instructions in the documentation to reset this password.

-also create a service to make the database available within the Kubernetes cluster with
+You should also create a service to make the database available within the Kubernetes cluster with
 a well known name.
 Here is an example:

 ```yaml